 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn an affiliate commission at no additional cost to you.
 Learn more

-Don’t let boredom strike this winter by using your free time to take up some popular and fun indoor hobbies.
+Don’t let boredom strike this year by using your free time to take up some popular and fun indoor hobbies not just for this winter, but all year round.

-Cooking is a fun way for you to spend time alone, with a friend or partner, or the whole family.
-There’s no limit to the number of recipes and dishes you can try to cook.
+Cooking is a fun way for you to spend time alone, with a friend, partner, or the whole family.
+There’s no limit to the number of new recipes and dishes you can try to cook.

 Getting into food is a great way to spend your spare time.
 Cooking can help you host dinner parties, learn about different foods and cultures, and become healthier.